Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Methods

-U-Net1 was initially trained, followed by the training of U-Net2.
-In the U-Net2 training, the inferences from the trained U-Net1 were used as input.
-The Adam optimizer \citep{Kingma+2015ICLR} was employed for both trainings, with learning rates of $5.0 \times 10^{-4}$ for U-Net1 and $3.0 \times 10^{-4}$ for U-Net2.
-The same mini-batch size of $32$ was applied in the training of both U-Net1 and U-Net2.
-The parameters in the loss function [Eq. (\ref{eq:loss})] were set to $\lambda_{\rm grd} = 1$ and $\lambda_{\rm div} = 0$ for U-Net1 and $\lambda_{\rm grd} = 1$ and $\lambda_{\rm div} = 10$ for U-Net2.
-Each training was terminated by early stopping with a patience parameter of $50$ epochs.
-During the training of U-Net2, $40 \times 64 \times 64$ grid points were randomly cropped from HR data, and the corresponding region was extracted from the LR input.
+U-Net1 was initially trained, followed by U-Net2.
+During U-Net2 training, the inferences from the trained U-Net1 were used as input, \redA{with these inferences stored on disk and loaded when needed.} The Adam optimizer \citep{Kingma+2015ICLR} was employed for both trainings, with learning rates of $5.0 \times 10^{-4}$ for U-Net1 and $3.0 \times 10^{-4}$ for U-Net2.
+A mini-batch size of $32$ was applied in the training of U-Net1 and U-Net2.
+The parameters in the loss function [Eq. (\ref{eq:loss})] were set to $\lambda_{\rm grd} = 1$ and $\lambda_{\rm div} = 0$ for U-Net1, and $\lambda_{\rm grd} = 1$ and $\lambda_{\rm div} = 10$ for U-Net2.
+Each training was terminated by early stopping with a patience parameter of $50$ epochs. \redA{No data augmentation techniques were applied in any training.} During U-Net2 training, $64 \times 64 \times 40$ grid points were randomly cropped from the HR data, and the corresponding region was extracted from the LR input.
 Since the number of vertical grid points is $40$ at the HR (Section \ref{subsec:data-preparation}), no cropping was performed in the vertical direction.
 This difference in cropping among directions is due to the strong influence of buildings along the vertical direction \citep{Yasuda+2023BAE}.
 The sensitivity to the horizontal cropped size for U-Net2 will be discussed in Section \ref{subsec:dependence-size}.
-For the U-Net1 training, the full size of the data was used, and cropping was not applied in any direction due to the smaller data capacity of the LR data.
+For U-Net1 training, the full size of the data was used, and cropping was not applied in any direction due to the smaller data capacity of the LR data.

-U-Net1 and U-Net2 were implemented using PyTorch 1.12.1 \citep{pytorch2019} and trained with distributed data parallel (DDP) using two NVIDIA A100 40GB PCIe GPU boards on the Earth Simulator at the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
-It took approximately $2$ hours to train U-Net1 and $10$ hours to train U-Net2.
-A single GPU was utilized for the evaluation.
-Details of the implementation are available in the Zenodo repository (see Data availability).
+U-Net1 and U-Net2 were implemented using PyTorch 1.12.1 \citep{pytorch2019} and trained with distributed data parallel using two NVIDIA A100 40GB PCIe GPU boards on the Earth Simulator at the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
+The training process took approximately 2 hours for U-Net1 and 10 hours for U-Net2.
+A single GPU was used for evaluation.
+Implementation details are available in the Zenodo repository (see Data availability).